 Fraunhofer IML presents new research project initiative to the established community

-From 23rd to 24th May 2017 Dr. Jungkunz was invited by the G-12 Aircraft Ground Deicing Steering Group.
+From 23rd to 24th May 2017 representative of Fraunhofer Aviation Logistics were invited by the G-12 Aircraft Ground Deicing Steering Group.
 The international exchange with representatives from airports, aircraft manufacturers, equipment suppliers etc. aimed Fraunhofer IML to extend their airport drone network, for a technical discourse and the acquisition of additional associated project partners for the research project initiative.

-The lively discussion with the community has provided us with many valuable results, that will be considered while executing the next steps, Dr. Jungkunz said.
-Furthermore, Dr. Jungkunz is available for appointments with interested representatives from industry and politics, who are interested in airport drones.
+The lively discussion with the community has provided us with many valuable results, that will be considered while executing the next steps.
+Furthermore, Dr. Harald Sieke is available for appointments with interested representatives from industry and politics, who are interested in airport drones.

 Fraunhofer IML provides Fuel Surcharge Index for shipper, forwarder and airlines